josandersms/edge-work/create-bootable-ubuntu.md

 ### Wait and login
 1. Once the installation has completed, the VM should automatically restart and present a login prompt.
+1. If you're using Ansible as above, the playbook specified will immediately begin executing - once it is complete, you can login (you may have to press `enter` on your keyboard to get the prompt).
 1. Use the username and password from the `cloud-init` step before in the `user-data` file.
 1. After you have logged in, you can issue `exit` to logout, and then shut down the VM.